Home > Events > Milwaukie Lights Walk 2025–2026

 Milwaukie Bay Park Redwood

-The lighting of the large coastal redwood in Milwaukie Bay Park is a joint effort between Matt Schilling, Milwaukie Parks Foundation, and DAM.
+The lighting of the large coastal redwood in Milwaukie Bay Park is a joint effort between local artists, Milwaukie Parks Foundation, and DAM.
 Though not a direct submission to MLW, it represents well the values of using light and art to inspire imagination and get folks looking up.
 The project has been referred to as Milwaukie's bat signal to let the public know when there is something happening in the bay and downtown.
 It will be programmed throughout the year with different themes and effects.
 The initial project is slated to run for 2 years; longer if funding is committed to maintain and keep the project running.

 Dimensional Dreams: Crystallography